 Accompaniment styles are plenty here, with over 310 presets (with variations), and 8- to 1,040 style locations for user banks or favorites.
 One of the most impressive things about the Pa300, considering its low price, is that the onboard player can read lyrics and chords from MP3, MIDI, and KAR file types.
 It can then display the music as beautifully clear notation.
 This feature makes filling your songbook with performance-ready styles/songs a breeze.

-The Pa300 has 4 stereo master effects processors powering over 125 effects, including reverbs, delays, and chorus.
+The Pa300 has four stereo master effects processors powering over 125 effects, including reverbs, delays, and chorus.
 It also includes some highly-acclaimed REMS guitar-based effects for ultra-realistic guitar tones.
 As well as the 3-band EQ per track, there is a 4-band parametric EQ added to the sound output.
 This EQ processes everything and is excellent for fine-tuning your overall sound.

 The onboard 16-track sequencer has a quick record function for making backing tracks quickly.
 It also has multi-track and step record functions up to 100,000 events.

-|Image credit: Korg Check Price on Amazon||
+|Image credit: Korg Check Price on Sweetwater||

 If you are a singer, it will be a little disappointing that there is no mic input, given how good Korg’s vocal effects generally are.
 However, if you don’t need a mic, this arranger keyboard will do pretty much everything else.
 Do it very well indeed, we might add.